Soul Kitchen (song): Critical reception

 AllMusic critic Richie Unterberger praised the song's "stomping rock".
 On June 24, 2021, The Guardian published a list with "The Doors greatest songs", in which "Soul Kitchen" was placed as the sixth.

 Personnel

-There has been some discrepancy at who contributed the bass: Doors' engineer Bruce Botnick recalled that after the song's recording, session musician Larry Knechtel was brought in to overdub bass; but guitarist Robby Krieger insisted that he played the bass guitar.
+There has been some discrepancy at who contributed the bass: Doors' engineer Bruce Botnick recalled that after the song's recording, session musician Larry Knechtel was brought in to overdub bass; but guitarist Robby Krieger insists that he played the bass guitar.